polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 - You have configured your environment for Substrate development by installing [Rust and the Rust toolchain](/main-docs/install/).

-- You have completed [Build a local blockchain](/tutorials/get-started/build-local-blockchain/) tutorial previously.
+- You have completed the [build a local blockchain](/tutorials/get-started/build-local-blockchain/) tutorial previously.

-- You understand how to generated chain specifications for a private network of trusted validators as described in the [Add trusted nodes](/tutorials/get-started/trusted-network/) tutorial .
+- You understand how to generated chain specifications for a private network of trusted validators as described in the [add trusted nodes](/tutorials/get-started/trusted-network/) tutorial.

 - You are generally familiar with the [architecture of Polkadot](https://wiki.polkadot.network/docs/learn-architecture) and [parachains](https://wiki.polkadot.network/docs/learn-parachains).